dmisino/crypto_keygen/README.md

 The slowest part of trying to brute force match existing addresses or in creating new vanity addresses is the act of creating the new addresses.
 Once created, the comparison can be fairly quick.
 To speed up the process of generating addresses, multiple threads are spawned.
 A .env file setting defaults this to 8 worker threads, though the best number for your system will depend on a number of factors, such as total CPU cores available.
 You can play with this setting to try and achieve the fastest processing possible.

+## Chance of getting an address collision

+The odds of generating an address, and having that address match another address that was already previously generated are ridiculously small.

+For BTC: 1 in 2^160

+For ETH: 1 in 2^256

+From any practical standpoint, the odds are effectively zero, even if you could leverage all of the worlds computing power and run it for your entire lifetime.

+For a good writeup describing the math invloved and the possibility of finding a bitcoin address collision, see [The Birthday Paradox](https://download.wpsoftware.net/bitcoin-birthday.pdf), written way back in 2013.

 ## Creating match lists

 The lists you create to try and match will depend on what you are trying to accomplish.
 Here is some info that might be useful.